Auto

 Everything You Need to Know About Winter-Blend Gas

-| October 15, 2023 | 4 Minute Read
+| November 5, 2024 | 4 Minute Read

 As the chill of winter approaches, there is a subtle change at your local gas station you may not notice—the introduction of winter-blend gasoline.
 You probably won’t see a change in how your car runs, but you might notice that it costs a little less for a fill-up.
-So what’s the difference between summer- and winter-blend gas, how does it affect your car’s engine, and why does it cost less?
+So, what’s the difference between summer- and winter-blend gas, how does it affect your car’s engine, and why does it cost less?
 You’ve got questions, we’ve got answers.

 What’s the difference between summer- and winter-blend gas?